 COTA completed a new 104,000 square foot paratransit facility at 1330 Fields Avenue in January 2011 that:

 - Serves as the headquarters for COTA Mobility Services administrative staff.

 New: Mobility Assessment Center

-COTA completed a new 3,000 square foot Mobility Assessment Center located in the new Mobility Services Facility in compliance with Federal Guidelines intended to:
+COTA completed a new 3,000-square-foot Mobility Assessment Center in the new Mobility Services Facility.
+In compliance with Federal Guidelines, the facility is intended to:

 - Simulate environmental conditions that an individual would encounter while utilizing public transportation.